rahulkhandareDA/Operational-Behavioral-Analytics-of-a-Bike-Sharing-System-Using-Advanced-SQL/README.md

 ## Project Background

-UrbanRoll is an urban bike-sharing platform designed for short-distance commuting and casual city travel.
-The platform operates in a high-frequency mobility environment where growth, retention, and operational efficiency are tightly coupled with user behavior and station availability.
+An urban bike-sharing platform designed for short-distance commuting and casual city travel.
+The system operates in a high-frequency mobility environment where growth, retention, and operational efficiency are closely linked to user behavior and station availability.

-This project applies SQL-based analytics to ride, user, and station data to answer key business and operational questions faced by shared mobility platforms.
+This project applies SQL-based analytics to ride-level, user-level, and station-level data to answer key business and operational questions commonly faced by shared mobility platforms.

 ---